sayanmondalg9/Sushiman-html-css/README.md

-### This webside teaches some fundamental concepts of HTML CSS by building a fairly intermidiatly webside called SUSHIMAN.
+### This webside teaches begginers, some fundamental concepts of HTML CSS by building a moderately complex webside called SUSHIMAN.